infinityworks/policies/README.md

 ## Quality Management

-The phrase 'Quality Management' might not immediatley resonate with you.
+The phrase 'Quality Management' might not immediately resonate with you.
 In this context, 'Quality Management' describes the processes that underpin how we function as a company and how we deliver services to our customers.
 The Organisation operates a Quality Management System that is ISO-9001 compliant, including aspects specific to the provision of IT services and software development.
-It's important we all understand these policies, they underpin IW's commitment to it's customers and to it's staff.
+It's important we all understand these policies, they underpin IW's commitment to its customers and to its staff.

 > [Quality Management Policies](/ISO-9001)